maxpoletaev/directcgo/README.md

 }
 ```

-But please be aware of the limitations:
+However, trying to bypass cgo in order to squeeze out every last bit of performance needs a good justification, as it comes with a lot of potential caveats:

  1. Unusual stack sizes.
 This method will create goroutines with stacks that are probably too large for spawning thousands of them, but not large enough to match the size of the system stack.
 This repo experiments with 1MB stack size, so prior to the C call, Go will allocate a 1MB stack frame.
 That makes goroutines pretty memory-intensive when spawned uncontrollably, so you will need to have a dedicated pool of "fat" goroutines with bigger stacks for calling C code this way.

  2. C calls do not inform the scheduler about their presence.
 The thread calling to C code will block until the C function returns, effectively blocking other goroutines waiting in the run queue on that thread.
 There is no way for the scheduler to preempt the running C function, which, in turn, may lead to other negative side effects like delaying garbage collector phases due to the goroutine not being able to reach a safepoint.
 That's why I said the function should be short-lived.

  3. There aren't any security measures in place.
 Like, no cgocheck or anything like that for checking that you are passing pointers to pinned Go memory.
 Also, stack overflow in the C code is not guaranteed to cause the program crash, as it may overflow into valid memory reserved by go allocator.
 So, no safety nets, no helmet, just good old undefined behavior.

+It might be a good idea to use this method only for short-lived C functions in the hot path of the application, where the performance gain is significant enough to justify the risks.
+For everything else, just use cgo.

 [1]: https://github.com/petermattis/fastcgo
 [2]: https://words.filippo.io/rustgo/